joergschultzelutter/secure-aprs-bastion-bot/docs/send-aprs-message.md

 For notification targets other than APRS (e.g. Telegram messenger), I recommend using the message library [apprise](https://github.com/caronc/apprise) by Chris Caron which also supports regular APRS messages up to 67 bytes in length.

 >[!NOTE]
->The format of the message must be limited to content in ASCII 7-bit encoding.
+>The message format is automatically converted to ASCII 7-bit encoding, if possible, if the message is in a different character set format.
+In addition, APRS-relevant control characters are removed, if present.

 ## Usage